2024–25 UMBC Retrievers women's basketball team

-The 2024–25 UMBC Retrievers women's basketball team represents the University of Maryland, Baltimore County during the 2024–25 NCAA Division I women's basketball season.
-The Retrievers, led by first-year head coach Candice Hill, play their home games at the Chesapeake Employers Insurance Arena in Catonsville, Maryland as members of the America East Conference.
+The 2024–25 UMBC Retrievers women's basketball team represented the University of Maryland, Baltimore County during the 2024–25 NCAA Division I women's basketball season.
+The Retrievers, led by first-year head coach Candice Hill, played their home games at the Chesapeake Employers Insurance Arena in Catonsville, Maryland as members of the America East Conference.

 Previous season

 The Retrievers finished the 2023–24 season 10–19, 6–10 in America East play, to finish in sixth place.
 They were defeated by Vermont in the quarterfinals of the America East tournament.

 On March 11, 2024, the school announced that they would be parting ways with head coach Johnetta Hayes after leading the team for four years.
 On April 15, the school announced the hiring of Baltimore native and St. John's associate head coach and recruiting coordinator Candice Hill as the team's new head coach.